Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 Alignment = Extra Steps and Limitations

-From a physics perspective — compared to the theoretical maximum allowed by physics — these extra steps and limitations are not optimal.
+But from a physics perspective — compared to the theoretical maximum allowed by physics — these extra steps and limitations are not optimal.

 At its logical outcome, the most-dominant AGIs will be the ones that purged all extra steps and limitations so that they only use the strongest systems allowed by physics.